Emotional Stability: Balance of Individual Feelings

 The emotional stability trait measures to what extent a person is able to cope with daily life and its challenges.
 Overall, it demonstrates how people are able to balance their feelings and whether they are emotionally reactive or calm and even-tempered.
 The emotional stability trait has a range which includes two opposite poles namely Reactive and Adaptive.
 Let’s examine both poles to better understand how we assess this specific trait.

 Reactive: When faced with certain circumstances, reactive individuals are affected by feelings.
 They experience more ups and downs in their moods than most people and they tend to have a low tolerance for frustration or disappointment.
 In the workplace, reactive individuals wait for an incident to happen and then will react.

 Descriptors: reactive emotionally, changeable, affected by feelings

 Adaptive: People who are able to calmly face reality.
 They rarely run into a problem they cannot handle and usually recover quickly from a negative event.
+They tend to have the ability to put their feelings aside and face problems in a more calm and realistic way.
 When confronted with a problem in the workplace, adaptive individuals usually bounce back and get the job done.

 Descriptors: emotionally stable, adaptive, mature, faces reality calmly

 The interview questions listed below can draw revealing answers about the degree of how emotionally stable a candidate is and get you on your way to finding whether employees are reactive or adaptive in the workplace.

 Note: There is no right or wrong answer, the answer you are seeking is based on what best fits the role and your company culture.

 1. We can sometimes recognize a small problem and fix it before it becomes a major problem.
 Give an example of how you acted to prevent a larger problem from occurring.

 2. Tell me about a time when you found yourself in unfamiliar territory: a new situation.
 How did you adapt to this situation?
 What was the eventual outcome?

 3. Describe a situation in which you forecasted a problem and prepared a strategy for handling it.
 How did it turn out?